 The Inland Empire Women Business Center or IEWBC offers key resources and runs initiatives like Ignite, It’s YourIt’se, Taking the Leap, Summer Startup, and Tu Si Puedes.
 From business counseling to workshops and special events organized to motivate and educate women, entrepreneurs are the key to the success of women founders in the Inland Empire.

 3. SCORE- Inland Empire

-SCORE is a well recognized organization with country-wide operations.
-Though, not exclusive to women entrepreneurs only, it supports via local experts, interactive workshops, and a vast online library of templates, tools and resources.
+SCORE is a well-recognized organization with country-wide operations.
+Though not exclusive to women entrepreneurs, it supports local experts, interactive workshops, and a vast online library of templates, tools, and resources.
 The good thing is its workshops are categorized by business stage (in-business, startup, disaster recovery, or exiting), topic, and type of entrepreneur (such as women entrepreneurs, veteran entrepreneurs, and rural/young entrepreneurs.